-The AP, "Florida Insurance Officials Say Rates Will Rise Under the ACA"; "Georgia Insurance Rates Spike Under Obamacare"; "Chattanooga Business Owner Says Obamacare Costing Workers Pay Raises and Benefits"; "Maryland Consumers Could See 25 Percent Premium Increases Under Obamacare"; "UNA Asks Student Employees to Work Fewer Hours"; "Half of Affordable Care Act Cost Center Jobs Will Be Part-Time"; "Obamacare to Impact Franklin County Workers"; "Wisconsin Grocery Store Forced to Cut Hours, Due to Obamacare"; "White Castle on Obamacare: 'We May Only Hire Part-Time Workers"; "Wellpoint Sees Small Employers Dropping Health Coverage"; "Growing Worries About Obamacare Forcing Insurers Out of State Markets"; "Full-Time Versus Part-Time Workers: Restaurants Weigh Obamacare"; "Obamacare Forces Work Hour Limits for Students"; "Brevard Cuts Some Workers' Part-Time Hours to Avoid Obamacare Rules"; "Obamacare Delays the Relief for a Family Business";
+These are headlines from the Associated Press: "Florida Insurance Officials Say Rates Will Rise Under the ACA"; "Georgia Insurance Rates Spike Under Obamacare"; "Chattanooga Business Owner Says Obamacare Costing Workers Pay Raises and Benefits"; "Maryland Consumers Could See 25 Percent Premium Increases Under Obamacare"; "UNA Asks Student Employees to Work Fewer Hours"; "Half of Affordable Care Act Cost Center Jobs Will Be Part-Time"; "Obamacare to Impact Franklin County Workers"; "Wisconsin Grocery Store Forced to Cut Hours, Due to Obamacare";

-"Texas Business Owner Facing \$1 Million in Annual Obamacare Costs."
-And I have pages and pages and pages and pages.
+"White Castle on Obamacare: 'We May Only Hire Part-Time Workers'"; "Wellpoint Sees Small Employers Dropping Health Coverage"; "Growing Worries About Obamacare Forcing Insurers Out of State Markets"; "Full-Time Versus Part-Time Workers: Restaurants Weigh Obamacare"; "Obamacare Forces Work Hour Limits for Students"; "Brevard Cuts Some Workers' Part-Time Hours to Avoid Obamacare Rules"; "Obamacare Delays the Relief for a Family Business"; "Texas Business Owner Facing \$1 Million in Annual Obamacare Costs."
+And I have pages and pages and pages and pages and pages.
 And I will be reading these on the floor of the House tonight.

 But the point is these aren't manufactured concerns.
 These aren't opinions.
-These are The Hill and the Missourian, And Huffington Post, And others.
+These are The Hill and the Missourian, the Huffington Post, and others.
 These are real news articles.
-So in a serious way, I am trying to convey that a lot of our objections and concern reflect the concerns of our constituents.
+So in a serious way, I am trying to convey that a lot of our objections and concerns reflect the concerns of our constituents.

 I hear it every day.
-I got a text on the way -- I was over one minute -- on the way over here I got a text from a constituent who has my cell phone number -- most do -- telling me her objections to Obamacare And the Affordable Care Act.
+I received a text on the way-I was over 1 minute-on the way over here I received a text from a constituent who has my cell phone number-most do-telling me her objections to Obamacare and the Affordable Care Act.
 So this is real, and it is real for our constituents.
 And I just want to make sure that you hear that side of it.
 It is not all Washingtonspeak.
-We are communicating what our constituents and telling us.
+We are communicating what our constituents are telling us.
 And they are scared, and they are concerned.